hussamfyi/hussamfyi.github.io/_posts/2023-08-02-do-you-trust-yourself.md

 These things might not make me any money (at least not right away).

-And I don't know what it will lead to in the long run but...
+And I don't know what they'll lead to in the long run but...

 **I trust myself.**